Required Best Practices

 The full board of the nonprofit must approve any change in the CEO’s compensation.

-The nonprofit must have travel policies with clear guidelines on types of expenses that can be reimbursed and the documentation required for reimbursement.
+The nonprofit must have expense/travel reimbursement policies with clear guidelines on types of expenses that can be reimbursed and documentation required for reimbursement.

 The nonprofit must have a minimum of three members on its governing board, and at least one-third of the members should be independent.